Saturday 6 May 2017

 Launched in 2013, Coventry's number 360 circular bus route claims to be Europe's longest urban bus route at 31 miles.
 Some may wonder if the route was deliberately devised just to topple Birmingham's number 11 from that position.

 The single decker version of the 360.
-The route operates with both singe and double decker buses.
+The route operates with both single and double decker buses.

 The route of the 360 bus